-The 3P identifies the strategies that the agency uses to engage and empower the public throughout the regional transportation planning process.
-Periodically, AMATS updates its 3P process.
-Periodically, AMATS upda to identify and pursue new, innovative public participation approaches.
+The 3P identifies the strategies that the agency uses to engage and empower the public to identify and pursue new, innovative public participation approaches.
 You are invited to share your ideas as to how we can improve our public outreach efforts.